Domain-based user embedding for competing events on social media: Discussion

-You may recall that we used each user's ground truth label (e.g., pro-QAnon vs. anti-QAnon) created based on the modularity-based algorithm (Louvain method \citep{blondel2008fast}).
-If we were to feed the retweet networks as is to node2vec to obtain embedding representations directly, the resulting classification accuracy would be far worse than those of the other baseline models.
-The poor performance could be due to the mechanism that the biased random walk sampling mechanism of node2vec only considers the network topology structure and does not include the node attribute information of the retweet network.

-However, in the domain-based co-occurrence network, the possibility that a mainstream news domain co-occurs with a fake news domain is much lower; while mainstream (or fake) news domains are more likely to be co-occurred.
-This assumption could also explain the considerably higher test accuracy of hashtag co-occurrence network user embeddings based on node2vec.
-Therefore, the domain co-occurrence may be a better proxy for user preferences.
+Although we used each user's label (e.g., pro-QAnon vs. anti-QAnon) created based on the Louvain method~\cite{blondel2008fast}---if we were to feed the retweet networks as is to Node2vec to obtain embedding representations directly, then the resulting classification accuracy would be far worse than that of the other benchmark models (see Table~\ref{tab:results}).
+The poor performance could be due to the mechanism that the biased random walk sampling mechanism of Node2vec considers only the network topology structure and excludes the node attribute information of the retweet network.
+However, in our method, the likelihood of a mainstream news domain co-occurring with a fake news domain was relatively low, whereas mainstream (or fake) news domains were more likely to co-occur with each other.
+Therefore, domain co-occurrence may serve as a better proxy for user preferences in competing events, providing more consistent signals even when other behavioral indicators (e.g., hashtags) are sparse.

-In a hashtag co-occurrence network, users of both sides could be represented by similar co-occurred hashtags, because it is much more common for users to attach as many hashtags as they would like to from both competing events.
-The hashtag distributions from both competing events might depend on the topics.
-However, there were not enough hashtags to train a classification model in Ivermectin and therefore it is not shown in Fig.~\ref{fig:tsne}.
-That is to say, the domain co-occurrence embeddings can be constructed in a topic with no substantial amounts of hashtags to generate for hashtag co-occurrence networks.
-The proposed method also has the merit of making possible to directly compare user similarity with domain-based user embeddings.
+In a hashtag co-occurrence network, users of both sides can be represented by similar co-occurring hashtags, because it is common for users to attach as many hashtags as they like from both competing events than from one event and not the other.
+Although the hashtag distributions from both competing events might depend on the topics, there were not enough hashtags to train a classification model for the topic of Ivermectin, and it is therefore not shown in Figure~\ref{fig:tsne}.
+The proposed method also has the merit of making it possible to directly compare user similarity with domain-based user embeddings.